Are you curious if your female ball python is pregnant?

 If the snakes inside aren’t ready to hatch yet, you’re potentially damaging their development by exposing them too early.

-In many experienced breeders’ opinion, cutting isn’t needed at all as the risk of death is low.
+In many experienced breeders’ opinions, cutting isn’t needed as the risk of death is low.

 This is a sign the snakes are ready to come out, so cutting at this point won’t hurt the development of the baby pythons.